Reviews of the Best Tattoo Aftercare Cream Kits

 Tattoo Aftercare Process

 Your fresh tattoo, in its most basic form is an open wound and should be treated as such.
-The main reason your Tattoo Artist wrapped your tattoo once they were finished, was to give it some protection from infection-creating particles that exist in your everyday environment.
+The main reason your artist wrapped your tattoo once they were finished, was to give it some protection from infection-creating particles that exist in your everyday environment.

 - When you're in a clean place, i.e your bathroom, remove the wrap and wash the tattoo thoroughly with antibacterial foam wash.